 393 Macaulay Rd.Kensington

-393 Macaulay Rd is our first project to be delivered via the Assemble Model, located three kilometres north-west of Melbourne’s CBD in Kensington.
+393 Macaulay Rd is our first project to be delivered via the Assemble Model, located three kilometres north-west of Melbourne’s CBD in Kensington and is currently under construction – join the waitlist here.
 Designed by Fieldwork, the project comprises 73 apartments over 8 levels.

 Identified as one of Resilient Melbourne’s Resilient Communities (an initiative of 100 Resilient Cities – pioneered by the Rockefeller Foundation), 393 Macaulay Rd will encourage greater understanding of how to create more connected communities that are both sustainable and financially viable.